-Whatever your reasons for side-stepping your carrier, unlocked smartphones offer a sense of freedom and convenience we can all appreciate.
 Simply buy a SIM card, stick it in your device, and you're good to go.
-There's no need to wait for activation and, best yet, you can keep your phone around for as long or as short a time as you'd like.
+There's no need to wait for activation, and best yet, you can keep your phone around for as long or as short a time as you'd like without paying any surprise fees.
 Here are some of our favorite handsets that you can purchase and use wherever you go -- even all around the globe -- carrier-free.